balacoon/balacoon.github.io/_posts/2023-07-31-zero-shot-benchmark.md

 {% include embed-audio.html src="/assets/posts/vc_benchmark/bark.mp3" name="BARK" %}
 {% include embed-audio.html src="/assets/posts/vc_benchmark/revoice.mp3" name="Revoice" %}

+YourTTS shows excellent performance on `VCTK` but degrades significantly on more noisy inputs.
+BARK consistently delivers clean and intelligible audio, but the speaker similarity lags.
-Revoice reaches closely to the BARK system in terms of naturalness and intelligibility while beating it in terms of similarity by a large margin.
-YourTTS, despite the excellent performance reported in the paper on the VCTK corpus, struggles to deliver competetive intelligibility for more challenging inputs.
+Revoice competes with BARK in terms of naturalness and intelligibility while making a leap forward in terms of speaker similarity.

 ## References
 <a id="1">[1]</a>